 - Do turn the chips at least once while cooking – preferably twice, this helps to ensure the chips cook evenly and don’t stick.

 - Use tongs to turn the chips – it makes it so much easier!
 If you don’t have tongs – get some!
 They are not expensive and they are so useful!!
 Check out these fab tongs on Amazon*, which are similar to the ones I use.

 - Don’t be afraid to let the chips go quite dark in colour – they will taste better (though don’t burn them, obviously!).

-- Eat the chips straight away or they will go soggy!
+- Eat the chips straight away after they’ve finished cooking, or they will go soggy!

 - 2 tablespoons olive oil